leynos/bournemouth/docs/using-falcon-websockets-with-msgspec-structs.md

             await ws.close(code=1011) # Internal server error
 ```

-This structure clearly separates the concerns of WebSocket communication mechanics and `msgspec` handling (managed by the middleware and its provided processor) from the application-specific logic within the resource.
+This structure clearly separates the concerns of WebSocket communication mechanics and `msgspec` handling (managed by the middleware's encoder/decoder) from the application-specific logic within the resource.

 ## IV.
 Implementation Guide & Worked Example (using AsyncAPI)